-The Franchi SPAS-12 was developed in 1982, and yet it shows up in the hands of Soviet special forces in 1968 Hong Kong.
+The Franchi SPAS-12 was developed in 1972, entered production in 1979, service in 1982, and yet it shows up in the hands of Soviet special forces in 1968 Hong Kong.
 That same year, it also appears being used (with incendiary rounds, no less) by the suspiciously well-equipped North Vietnamese Army.

 The KS-23 is also anachronistic, but slightly less so (it began development in the early 70's).

 The AUG was developed in 1978, a decade after when it shows up in the campaign.
 It gets worse in multiplayer, where when not using the ACOG it appears to be the A2 version instead, which wasn't developed until '97.